ilmihur/depthscanner/README.md

 # Depthscanner
-Collects a PointCloud from the Intel Realsense 3D scanner in Rhino Grasshopper.
+Import a PointCloud from the Intel Realsense Depth Camera's into Rhino Grasshopper.

 ## Dependencies
 - compas